Generative AI in Signal Processing Education: An Audio Foundation Model Based Approach: State-of-the-Art in Audio Foundation Models

 \subsubsection{New AFM Developments and Tools}

-Recent advancements in AFMs, such as GPT-4o and NotebookLM, have captured significant attention due to their seamless natural language speech capabilities and the ability to generate highly conversational, realistic podcasts based on research documents.
-These innovations demonstrate the continuous evolution of AFMs, pushing the boundaries of audio processing toward more immersive experiences.
+Recent advances in AFMs, such as Google’s NotebookLM, have attracted considerable attention due to their enhanced natural language interaction capabilities and their ability to generate structured, conversational audio content derived from research documents.
+These developments reflect the ongoing evolution of AFMs, extending audio processing technologies toward more naturalistic and engaging user experiences.